Advantages to Connecting Devices to the One Connect Box

 Likewise, when I select my Set Top Box and press the MENU/123 button on the TV's remote it will provide a different set of options specific to that device such as Power

 Note, that even if you go this route you can still use the remote(s) that came with your devices so you can keep other members of the family happy knowing that they can still use the backlit remote that came with the Cable Box to control the TV.

 The Samsung UBD-K8500 Ultra HD Blu-ray player upscales all content to 2160p when the player's Resolution is set to Auto or 2160p.
-However a little trick I discovered is that when you hook up the player using Method 2 with dual HDMI cables and set the Resolution setting in the player to BD Wise it will in effect output anything less than 4K in it's native resolution allowing your Samsung TV do the upscaling of Blu-rays and DVD's.
+However a little trick I discovered is that when you hook up the player using Method 2 with dual HDMI cables and set the Resolution setting in the player to BD Wise it will in effect output anything less than 4K in it's native resolution allowing your Samsung TV do the upscaling.

 Note that this does not mean you have to turn on BD Wise in the TV settings and as a matter of fact I don't recommend it.

-And perhaps one of the major reasons why some Samsung TV owners take the approach of running some (or all) of their devices through the TV is because this allow them to maintain different Picture Settings for each input.
+In addition to the above, a major advantage why some Samsung TV owners take the approach of running some (or all) of their devices through the TV is this allow us to maintain different Picture Settings for each input.

-In addition separate settings can be established while viewing content from the Smart Hub apps and connected USB devices as well as separate settings for those of us who have set up a Network for sharing files from their Computers.
+In addition seperate settings can be established while viewing content from the Smart Hub apps and connected USB devices as well as seperate settings for those of us who have set up a DLNA Network for sharing files from their Computers.

 If this is something Samsung TV owners want to explore, make sure that under Menu/123 >> Picture >> Apply Picture Mode

 Not for everyone but I sure like it!